ARTIST STATEMENTS: General, Painting, Sculpture, Furniture

 WHY VAN GOGH WOULD CUT BOTH EARS OFF TODAY

-Today’s artist is obliged to identify the personal aesthetic which defines his work.
-Among the many 20th century options — from Cubism to Constructivism, Pop to Op, Conceptual to post avantgarde, etc. — he finds a single common thread: the New.
-The modern artist, unless he is resigned to being dismissed as derivative and therefore “unimportant,” strives to produce work which is, above all, “new.”
+Today’s artist is often asked to identify the aesthetic which defines his/her work.
+Among the many 20th century options — from Cubism to Constructivism, Pop to Op, Conceptual to post avantgarde, etc. – s/he finds one common thread: the New.
+Today’s artist, unless resigned to being dismissed as derivative and “unimportant,” tries to produce work that is, above all, “new.”

-But after a century of unprecedented artistic inquiry and innovation, is it possible to produce work that is truly new?
+But after a century of exhaustive artistic innovation, is it possible to produce work that is truly new?
 Has everything been done?
-At what point does an aesthetic reorganization or synthesis become so radical and systematic — Cubism, Surrealism, Abstraction — that a truly new art form is born?
-Can today’s artist hope to conceive comparable new forms?
-If so, will his innovations be identified empirically, on the surface of the work ; or intuitively, by what is at the heart ?
+At what point does an aesthetic reorganization or synthesis become so radical and systematic — Cubism, Surrealism, Abstraction — that a new art form is born?
+Can an artist hope to create comparable new forms?
+If so, will his/her innovations be identified empirically, on the surface of the work; or intuitively, by what is at the heart?

-The doctrines of the original modernists — whether composed by poets and intellectuals (Appollinaire, Mallarme, Breton, etc.); critics (Clement Greenberg, Harold Rosenberg); or the artists themselves (Kandinsky, Klee, Motherwell, etc) — defined and systematized a new aesthetic, put it in the context of art history, and, generally, made its work seem more like methodical experiment than autism.
-In short, the doctrines functioned as both tools of education and tools of propaganda.
+The doctrines of the original modernists — whether composed by poets and intellectuals (Appollinaire, Mallarme, Breton, etc.); critics (Clement Greenberg, Harold Rosenberg); or artists themselves (Kandinsky, Klee, Motherwell, etc) — defined a new aesthetic, put it in the context of art history, and made its work seem more like methodical experiment than autism.
+So, their doctrines functioned as both tools of education and tools of propaganda.

-Since that time, the critics have developed a dogma and arcane vocabulary which has become so self-enamored that it refers more to itself than the art.
-We are subjected to dissection of an artist’s “voice”, “iconography”, “diction of line”, “dialectic of color”, “the rhetoric of his brushstrokes”, and his “Zeitgeist”.
+Since then, the critics, like wine connoisseurs, have developed a dogma and arcane jargon which has become so self-enamored that it refers more to itself than the art.
+The critic pontificates about an artist’s “voice”, “iconography”, “diction of line”, “dialectic of color”, “the rhetoric of his brushstrokes”, and his “Zeitgeist”.
 But, as Barnett Newman said: “Art criticism is as useful to an artist as ornithology is to a bird.”
 So, in the end, we ask the founders of 20th century art themselves to explain what it’s all about.

 “Never the brain’s logic: but the logic of the eyes.
 That’s where the material of our art is: in what our eyes think.”
 Cezanne.